Agentfile Specification

 RUNTIME

-Binary OCI Image Structure โ the same vnd.openotters.bin.* annotation contract
+Binary OCI Image Structure β the same io.openotters.bin.* annotation contract

-Setting RUNTIME overrides any previous RUNTIME instruction and clears all accumulated CONFIG entries,
+Setting RUNTIME replaces any previous RUNTIME instruction and clears all CONFIG entries accumulated so

 MODEL